asdyxcyxc/FULLSHADE.github.io/_posts/2019-9-1-immunity-windbg-mona.md

 Now you can see your victim machine connects to the host WinDBG machine, and your kernel debugging envrioment is set up.

 ![final image](https://raw.githubusercontent.com/FULLSHADE/FULLSHADE.github.io/master/static/img/_posts/setupdebug/setupdebug4.png)

+## Conclusion

+Conclusively,  in this post you learned how to implement the mona.py  extension in both immunity debugger and WinDBG.
+We  also covered how to set up a basic kernel debugging environment using virtualbox via named pipe Serial ports.